 The Kearnys were loyalists of Irish descent who returned to Perth Amboy after the American Revolution and built the “Cottage.”
 Michael Kearny came to Perth Amboy around 1720 from Cork Ireland.
 His son, Michael Kearny, built the Cottage.
 Michael Kearny married Elizabeth Lawrence.
 They had eight sons.

 Lawrence Kearny, the youngest, became Captain and then a Commander in the U.S. Navy.
 Commodore Lawrence Kearny died here in 1868.
-James Lawrence Kearny was Commodore Kearny’ son, the last of his line.
+James Lawrence Kearny was Commodore Kearny’ son, the

 (Inscription next to the image on the bottom left)